Spygate (NFL): NFL/Walsh indemnity agreement

-On March 9, 2008, the NFL announced that they were close to a deal with Walsh and his attorney that would indemnify Walsh against any legal or financial damages if NFL investigators were to interview him.
+On March 9, 2008, the NFL announced that it was close to a deal with Walsh and his attorney that would indemnify Walsh against any legal or financial damages if NFL investigators were to interview him.
 By the start of the NFL's owners meetings on March 31, 2008, with the NFL not having yet reached any agreement with Walsh, Kraft said the "damaging allegation made by a newspaper" was something that he believed "never happened."
 Kraft added that Walsh, who he did not remember from his time with the Patriots, never signed any confidentiality statement with the team.

-On April 23, 2008, the NFL announced they had reached an indemnity agreement with Walsh and had arranged a May 13, 2008 meeting between Walsh and Goodell.
-Under the terms of the deal, Walsh was required to share any information he may have in regards to the Patriots' activities during Walsh's employment with the team from 1997 until 2003, and also to turn over any tapes and other items in his possession to the NFL by a May 8, 2008 deadline.
+On April 23, 2008, the NFL announced it had reached an indemnity agreement with Walsh and had arranged a May 13, 2008 meeting between Walsh and Goodell.
+Under the terms of the deal, Walsh was required to share any information he may have regarding the Patriots' activities during Walsh's employment with the team from 1997 until 2003, and also to turn over any tapes and other items in his possession to the NFL by a May 8, 2008 deadline.
 The Patriots and the NFL promised not to sue Walsh and also agreed to indemnify Walsh for any legal expenses involved with the interview process, so long as he complied with the terms of the agreement.
 Moreover, the agreement stipulated that the NFL would preserve the evidence turned over by Walsh, and that Walsh could retain copies, but could not release those copies to third parties without NFL permission.